DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 as {verb}.

 Pass either `expires-in` or `expiry`.
 If you pass both, `expires-in` takes precedence.

+Pass either `resource` or the combination of `bucket` and `object`.
+If you pass both, the logic will use what you pass for `resource`.

 The output of the callout is a set of context variables: